 We will take all practicable steps to verify information received from third parties.

-We also collect information as part of the appointment and performance evaluation processes for Public Service leaders under the State Sector Act.
+We also collect information as part of the appointment and performance evaluation processes for Public Service leaders under the Public Service Act.
 The information is collected with the person’s knowledge and in compliance with relevant employment law.

 We may also collect publicly available information– for example media reports – where this is relevant to our legislated powers and functions.

 In exceptional circumstances, and where information gathering requires capacity or specialist capability that we don’t have within our organisation, we may from time to time engage a third party to collect information for us.
 Such information gathering (including about individuals) is subject to standard legal limits relating to privacy, access to private property, and the privacy/security of communications by individuals, among other things.

 Any such information gathering must be procured and approved according to our internal processes, clearly setting out the business need and scope of work, and include the expectations and obligations we have of the third party with regard to conduct.
 That process, and the related activities, are regularly reviewed to ensure compliance with the law, our internal policies, and our risk management requirements.